appacademy/Module-6-Resources/group_project_resources/AWS/AWS-setup-2-setup.md

 style='width: 400px;' />

-At this point are AWS S3 bucket and user have been created, time to start work on our server next...
+At this point our AWS S3 bucket and user have been created, time to start work on our server next...